10.18.23

 Defining Financial Assets:

-Financial assets refer to any resource or property that holds monetary value and can be converted into cash or used to generate income.
+Financial assets are defined as any resource or property that holds monetary value and can be converted into cash or used to generate income.
 These assets are typically owned by individuals, businesses or governments and are considered valuable due to their potential to generate future economic benefits.

 Common Types of Financial Assets: